triton-inference-server/server/src/clients/java/README.md

-# Example Java and Scale client Using Generated GRPC API
+# Example Java and Scala client Using Generated GRPC API

 ## Prerequsites